UK Drone Operating Categories

 Where/How You Can Operate

-- May operate for both recreational and some commercial uses without extra CAA permission.
+- May operate for both recreational and some commercial uses without extra CAA permission as long as you stay within Drone Code limits.

 Restrictions